Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 ### Contrast agent properties

 Use the properties in this section to control agent-wide behaviors.
 For example, you can use this section to control the way in which the agent starts up and shuts down, and the way in which it communicates to logs and to the Contrast UI.
 If these values are not set, the agent will use the values set in the Contrast UI.

+All properties in this section must be put under the `agent` node, as shown in the [YAML template](installation-javaconfig.html#java-template).

 * **agent**:
   * **shutdown_time_ms**: Set how long to run the agent before shutting down itself (in milliseconds).
 A negative value disables scheduled shutdown.